nspool/hello-openssl/README.md

 # hello-ssl

+Example program to generate a self-signed CA and certificate suitable for a HTTPS connection.

+## Done
-✔ Generate a self-signed CA
+- Generate a self-signed CA
-✔ Sign a certificate
+- Sign a certificate

+## TODO
 - Add certificate into local certificate store
-- Use certificate as
+- Programatically associate the cert with a port